antoine-zerbini/1st-academic-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a 3rd-year PhD student in Political Science at the [London School of Economics and Political Science](https://www.lse.ac.uk/government).
+I am a PhD candadite in Political Science at the [London School of Economics and Political Science](https://www.lse.ac.uk/government).
 I use formal theory to study Political Economy.

-More specifically, using models of Political Agency and Lobbying, I consider how transparency regulations and voter’s rationality influence the behaviour of politicians and special interest groups.
+Using models of Political Agency and Lobbying, I consider how lobbying transparency regulations impact the behaviour of politicians and special interest groups in democratic contexts.

-From September 2021 to June 2022 I am visiting the [NYU Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html).
+In another agenda on authoritarian politics, I consider how autocrats may use informational (propaganda, censorship) and non-informational levers (repression, purges) to stay in office.